Touring

 Piran - Grožnjan: SALINA NATURE PARK AND THE TOWN OF ARTISTS

 While cycling to the Slovenian border with Croatia, the tour passes the Sečovlje Salina Nature Park, the largest Slovenian salt evaporation pond and one of the few facilities where salt is still produced in a traditional way.
-The park is also a wetland of international importance and a breeding place for various water birds.
+This park, recognized for its wetland significance and as a haven for diverse water birds, presents a unique stop on the Slovenia cycling leg.
 If short on time, there is another opportunity of visiting the salt flats when returning to Piran on the last cycling day.

 Grožnjan - Motovun: IN THE LAND OF TRUFFLES